gopala-kr/ldr/js.md

 ***********************************************

-### Development View
+## Nodejs Development View

 The Development View details how the architecture supports the software development process and which development guidelines are to be taken into account by all developers.
 Development views communicate the aspects of the architecture of interest to those stakeholders involved in building, testing, maintaining, and enhancing the system.

 **Module Organization**

 Node.js is both a product of its own as well as a service upon which other applications can be built.
 Because of this, it is useful to consider the design choices made for both in our analysis.
 Some of the choices made at a basic level in the Node.js architecture affect how applications using Node.js should be developed.
-Figure 4 shows a diagram depicting the high-level layered structure of Node.js as described in [7].
+Figure 4 shows a diagram depicting the high-level layered structure of Node.js as described in.

 ![Module Organization](https://delftswa.gitbooks.io/desosa-2017/content/node/images-node/module_organization.jpg)